Send-only Mail Server with Exim on Ubuntu 11.04 (Natty)

 email guides for ways to implement such configurations.

-It is assumed that you’ve already followed the steps outlined in our getting started guide.
+It is assumed that you’ve already followed the steps outlined in our Setting Up and Securing a Compute Instance guide.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Make sure you’re logged into your Linode as “root” via SSH before proceeding.

 Set the Hostname

 Before you begin installing and configuring the components described in this guide, please make sure you’ve followed our instructions for setting your hostname.
 Issue the following commands to make sure it is set properly: